OSGeo/gdal/gdal/doc/source/drivers/raster/vicar.rst

 The available creation options are:

+-  **COORDINATE_SYSTEM_NAME**\ =PLANETOCENTRIC/PLANETOGRAPHIC.
+Value of
+   MAP.COORDINATE_SYSTEM_NAME.
+Defaults to PLANETOCENTRIC.
+If specified, and USE_SRC_MAP is in effect, this will be taken into account to override the source COORDINATE_SYSTEM_NAME.
+-  **POSITIVE_LONGITUDE_DIRECTION**\ =EAST/WEST.
+Value of
+   MAP.override.
+Defaults to EAST.
+If specified, and USE_SRC_MAP is in effect, this will be taken into account to override the source POSITIVE_LONGITUDE_DIRECTION.
+-  **TARGET_NAME**\ =string.
+Value of MAP.TARGET_NAME.
+This is
+   normally deduced from the SRS datum name.
+If specified, and USE_SRC_MAP is in effect, this will be taken into account to override the source TARGET_NAME.
 -  **USE_SRC_LABEL**\ =YES/NO. Whether to use source label in VICAR to VICAR conversions.
 Defaults to YES.
 -  **LABEL**\ =string.
 Label to use, either as a JSON string or a filename